Jackie Oakes: Queen of the South (first spell)

 In 1936, Oakes signed for Dumfries club Queen of the South for the first time signed by George McLachlan.
 Players at the club during this time included Willie Savage, Willie Culbert, Willie Ferguson, Joe Tulip and Irish international Laurie Cumming.

 His Queens career began with a reserve game against Third Lanark on Christmas Day 1936.
 His first team debut was on 24 April 1937 with a hint of irony by playing Hamilton Academical.
 Willie Ferguson had recently become the Queen of the South manager.
 Oakes at this point played on the right wing despite being ultimately known for playing on the left flank.

-Taking a pass from Phil Watson, the mighty Oakes opened the scoring in Queens 1937–38 season ending 3–2 victory against Rangers at Ibrox Park, Queens first ever league win against Rangers.
+Taking a pass from Phil Watson, Oakes opened the scoring in Queens 1937–38 season, with the game ending in a 3–2 victory against Rangers at Ibrox Park.
+This was Queens first-ever league win against Rangers.
 Jackie Law scored the other two Queens goals that day.

 Oakes was at Queens under Jimmy McKinnell Snr when they finished sixth in the league in 1939.